Growing broccoli

 When planting, add some general purpose fertilizer to the soil.

-These varieties of broccoli are heat tolerant, but would appreciate protection such as shade cloth during times of extreme heat.
+Many varieties of broccoli that I offer are heat tolerant, but would appreciate protection such as shade cloth during times of extreme heat.
 Keeping soil evenly moist will also help.

 PLEASE NOTE: The plants on my farm table have NOT been hardened off.
 They are straight from the greenhouse.